 Photograph any locations on your body that were burned in the accident.
 Documentation of the severity of your burn can be a crucial piece of evidence in building your case.

-Connecticut Fire and Burn Injury Lawyers at Carter Mario Injury Lawyers want to help you through your injury.
+The Connecticut Fire and Burn Injury Lawyers at Carter Mario Law Firm want to help you through your injury.
 Burns require costly medical care and cause pain and suffering.
 That’s why we’ll help you get the compensation you need to cover your medical expenses.